 A/B testing uses variation and control, which means you will show two variations of the same page to two different groups to see which one meets your conversion goals.

-If you don’t have a website yet, check out our article: A Beginner’s Guide on How to Build a Website
+If you don’t have a website yet, check out A Beginner’s Guide on How to Build a Website!

 Conversions are leads that turn into paying customers.
 As Google puts it, conversion rates are “The ratio of transactions to sessions expressed as a percentage.”
 In simpler terms, conversion rates are the number of times somebody has visited your website and made a purchase (or another goal) within a specific time frame.